-Medicaid is a state and federal program of health coverage designed to be available to people with low income levels.
-Medicare is a federally sponsored government program that provides healthcare coverage for individuals over the age of 65 or for individuals who have some form of disability regardless of their income.
+Medicaid is a state and federal health insurance program available to people with low income levels.
+Medicare is a federal program that provides healthcare coverage for individuals over the age of 65 or for individuals with certain types of disabilities, regardless of their income.

 Medicaid provides public insurance for low-income families.
 According to Medicaid.gov, Medicaid is the single largest payer in the United States for mental healthcare services.
 Eligibility for Medicaid is determined by a number of factors, including income, age, number of people in the household, disabilities, etc. Individuals may enroll for Medicaid at any time.

-In Texas, individuals who are blind, elderly, or otherwise disabled can qualify for Medicaid.
-Parents with dependent children and incomes of up to 15 percent of the federal poverty level (FPL) are eligible.
-Children in households with incomes of up to 201 percent of the FLP are eligible, and pregnant woman with incomes of up to 198 percent of the FPL are eligible.
+In Texas, individuals who are blind, elderly, or otherwise disabled may qualify for Medicaid.
+Parents with dependent children and incomes of up to 15% of the federal poverty level (FPL) are eligible.
+Children in households with incomes of up to 201% of the FLP are eligible, and pregnant woman with incomes of up to 198% of the FPL are eligible.

 While Medicaid does cover a number of aspects of treatment for substance use disorders, not all treatment providers will accept Medicaid.
 The Substance Abuse and Mental Health Care Services Administration (SAMHSA) provides a resource that can connect individuals with providers that accept Medicaid.

 Medicare is available to those over 65 years old and to individuals with certain disabilities.
-Individuals pay a monthly premium for Medicare.
-The premium is based on the individual’s income, such that people who earn less money pay lower premiums.
+Individuals pay a monthly premium for Medicare based on their income, such that people who earn less money pay lower premiums.

 - Part A: This part of Medicare coverage may pay for inpatient treatment.
 With Part A, up to 60 days in rehab is covered without a co-insurance payment, but there is a deductible depending on the individual’s coverage.
 Medicare only covers a limited amount of days of inpatient care in a psychiatric setting over an individual’s lifetime; the current limit is 190 days.
 This rule apparently applies only to freestanding psychiatric hospitals and not hospitals that are part of a larger hospital system.
 Methadone treatment administered during an inpatient stay is covered.

 - Part D: This part covers prescription medication costs.
 For addiction treatment, this typically includes drugs that are medically necessary for the individual.
-Part D does not cover methadone treatment for substance use disorders, but it does cover methadone treatment for pain.
+Part D does not cover methadone treatment for substance use disorders, but does cover methadone treatment for pain.

 Again, there are a couple caveats with Medicare coverage for substance use disorder treatment.